HL7/fhir-qi-core/pages/qdm-to-qicore.md

 * Do not remove this line (it will not be displayed) {:toc}

-## 8 Quality Data Model (QDM) v5.5 to QI-Core R4 Draft Mapping
+## 8 Quality Data Model (QDM) v5.6 to QI-Core R4 Draft Mapping

 ### 8.1 Introduction

 The CMS Quality Data Model (QDM) has been used to express electronic clinical quality measures (eCQMs) in HQMF since 2012.
 QDM is a conceptual data model that has evolved based on feedback, testing and use.
-The current version (5.5) and QDM's complete history can be found on the [eCQI Resource Center](https://ecqi.healthit.gov/qdm).
+The current version (Version 5.6 for eCQM implementation 2023) and QDM's complete history can be found on the [eCQI Resource Center](https://ecqi.healthit.gov/qdm).
 Most of the QDM concepts map directly to US Core R4, FHIR R4 resources or extensions represented in QI-Core.

-This version of QI Core updates mappings from QI-Core to QDM based on US Core R4 and FHIR R4 and QDM version 5.5.
+This version of QI Core updates mappings from QI-Core to QDM based on US Core R4 and FHIR R4 and QDM version 5.6.
 Reviewers can evaluate the comparisons, represented in the *Mappings* table for each QI-Core resource.
 Each *mapping* table shows the QI-Core concept in the left-hand column and the corresponding QDM datatype(s) and attributes in